Family-friendly days out in London

-We love National Trust days out here at Mini Travellers and we were surprised to learn the other day that some people still don’t think their properties are suitable for children.
-When we head to London though we don’t naturally think of visiting a National Trust property but here are three ideas that show you should!
+We love National Trust days out here at Mini Travellers, and one thing we were surprised to learn is that some people don’t realise how family friendly their properties are.
+When we are thinking of things to do in London we don’t naturally think of visiting a National Trust property but here are three ideas that show you should!